gothbarbie/vacation-planner-with-client/README.md

 ## Version

-1.0.0 - This it not a finalised product yet, so its actually pre release and not 1.0.0, but I'm starting versioning when I release it, until then, please just follow the history below.
+1.0.0 - This it not a finalised product yet, so its actually pre release and not 1.0.0, but I'm starting versioning when I release it, until then, please just follow the History at the bottom of this README.

 ## Server